 Divesting from fossil fuels

 King's also recognises the importance of divesting from fossil fuels.
 The university has made a committment to divest from all fossil fuels by the end of 2022, and to invest 40% of its funds in investments with socially responsible benefits by 2025.
-In October 2020, our exposure to fossil fuels was 0.9%, a significant decrease from 7.3% in July 2017.
+In early 2021, King's achieved its divestment target two years early.
 You can find out more about our ethical investment here, or in our annual Environmental Sustainability Reports.

 At the end of each financial year, information on the university's investments is also published on the website.
 The FAQ on this page contains a breakdown of how the university's endowment is invested, as well as our exposure to fossil fuels and tobacco.